henriquehbr/eswatch/README.md

   eswatch [options] [entry points]

 Options:
+  --bundle      Bundle all dependencies into the output files --external    Exclude specific modules from the bundle --format      Output format
+  --splitting   Enable code splitting
   --watch       Directory/files to watch (supports glob patterns) --clear       Clear screen on each reload
   --entry       Entry point for the build
   --outdir      The output directory (for multiple entry points) --run         Execute the output script right after each build
 ```